nlpxucan/nlpxucan.github.io/_pages/about.md

 # Recent News
 * [2024.01] Our papers <a href="https://arxiv.org/abs/2304.12244">WizardLM</a> and <a href="https://arxiv.org/abs/2306.08568">WizardCoder</a> got accepted to ICLR 2024.
 * [2023.08] WizardCoder achieves the 1st-rank on <a href="https://huggingface.co/spaces/bigcode/multilingual-code-evals">Multilingual Code Models Evaluation Leaderboard</a>. <a href="https://www.thepaper.cn/newsDetail_forward_24384315">[澎湃报道]</a>
+* [2023.06] WizardLM achieves the 1st-rank of the opensource models on <a href="https://tatsu-lab.github.io/alpaca_eval/">Standford AlpacaEval Leaderboard</a>.
 * 1 long papers accepted by ACL 2023!
 * 1 long papers accepted by CVPR 2023!
 * 3 long papers accepted by ICLR 2023!